abdfaizaan/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

       > pip install --user openai==1.56.2
       > ```

-5. Navigate to your preferred language folder, select the code file, and add the necessary libraries.
+1. Navigate to your preferred language folder, select the code file, and add the necessary libraries in the **Add Azure OpenAI package** section.

     **C#:** Program.cs